kimiaf1998/GateDetection/README.md

 The task is real-time detection of yellow and red u-shaped gates using ``C++`` and ``OpenCV`` library.
-The robot’s mission is to cross the yellow gates from above and pass through the red gates without any collision to score the relevant point successfully.
-If there are several gates, the algotithm choose the closer one for the robot to pass.
+The robot has a mission to cross the yellow gates from above and pass through the red gates without any collision to score the relevant point successfully.
+If there are several gates, the algorithm chooses the closest one for the robot to pass.

 # Description